h2r/pomdp-py/docs/_sphinx_src/index.rst

 Overview
 --------
-pomdp_py is a **general purpose POMDP library** written in Python and Cython.
+`pomdp_py <https://github.com/h2r/pomdp-py>`_ is a **general purpose POMDP library** written in Python and Cython.
 It features simple and comprehensive interfaces to describe POMDP or MDP problems.
 Originally written to support POMDP planning research, the interfaces also allow extensions to model-free or model-based learning in (PO)MDPs, multi-agent POMDP planning/learning, and task transfer or transfer learning.

 POMDP stands for **P**\ artially **O**\ bservable **M**\ arkov **D**\ ecision **P**\ rocess :cite:`kaelbling1998planning`.

+The code is available `on github <https://github.com/h2r/pomdp-py>`_.

 Getting Started